noodlx/Ilumio-Assessment/README.md

     Decision: Simple print statements suffice to demonstrate that the program is processing data as expected.
 In a production environment, logging would be critical, but for the assessment, this level of detail is unnecessary.
 4. Data Validation
     - The program assumes that all input data is correctly formatted.
-For production code that would have more time spent developing, testing, and coument, this would surely be implemented.
+For production code that would have more time spent developing, testing, and embedded within a larger system, this would surely be implemented.

     Decision: This allows me to focus on the main task of processing the data and generating the required outputs.
 In a real-world scenario, more robust validation would be necessary, but for the assessment, the current level is sufficient to demonstrate my skill.

 ## Conclusion

 This project was developed with simplicity and functionality in mind, focusing on delivering accurate results within the constraints of the assessment.
 While there are opportunities for further refinement and expansion, the current implementation effectively demonstrates my programming skills, including file handling, data processing, and basic error management.
-The provided testing scripts and the clear documentation ensure that the code is both reliable and easy to understand to the best of my ability.
+The provided testing details and the clear documentation ensure that the code is both reliable and easy to understand to the best of my ability.

 Thank you for your time.